How to Apply for SFUSD Round 3

-If you are pleased with your assigned school, then you only need to register by the May deadline, and you are finished with the assignment process.
+If you are pleased with your assigned school, then you only need to register by the late May or early June deadline, and you are finished with the assignment process.
 Congratulations!

-If you would like to apply for another school, then by the May deadline you should register at your assigned school and submit a Round 3 application at the EPC.
+If you would like to apply for another school, then by the May or June deadline you should register at your assigned school and submit a Round 3 application at the EPC.

-To participate in Round 3, parents must submit their applications by the May deadline.
+To participate in Round 3, parents must submit their applications by the late May or early June deadline.